RDAResearchDataRepositoryInteropWG/kitdm-bagit-tool/README.md

 ## Known Issues/Current Limitations

 * The export only contains base metadata.
 It does NOT include authorization information, audit events or externally stored metadata, e.g. from MetaStore.
+* Import may fail if using different KIT DM instances with different user information as source and destination platform
 * Bags can only be serialized as ZIP files
 * No DataCrate support, yet